-Act done by a person bound, or by mistake of fact believing himself bound by law
+Act done by person bound, or justified by law

-76. Nothing is an offence which is done by a person who is, or who by reason of a mistake of fact and not by reason of a mistake of law in good faith believes himself to be, bound by law to do it.
+76. Nothing is an offence which is done by a person who is bound by law to do it or justified by law in doing it.

 (a) A, a soldier, fires on a mob by the order of his superior officer, in conformity with the commands of the law.
 A has committed no offence.